Preceptors

 Angela Ricke, PharmD, BCPS

-Angie is the PGY1 Residency Program Direction and co-primary preceptor for Internal Medicine working primarily with our Surgical-Trauma and Orthopedic patients.
+Angie is the PGY1 Residency Program Direction and Medication Safety Coordinator for the UCHealth Southern Region.
 She earned a Bachelor of Science in Chemistry from Newman University in Wichita, Kansas and her PharmD from Creighton University in 2009.
 Angie completed a Pharmacy Practice Residency at Wesley Medical Center in Wichita, Kansas and has been with UCHealth Memorial Hospital since 2011.
 Angie enjoys hiking the Incline, keeping up with her three kids and watching Kansas City Chiefs football.

 Carrie Beckman, PharmD, BCOP, BCPS